 </script>

-Tools like Schema App make this easy.
+Tools like Schema App make this easy for your SEO strategy.

 4. Target Question-Based Keywords